Modelling Human Values for Value-Aware Multi-Agent Systems

-As for the aggregation function $\mathbf{A}$ that ensures the coherence of value importance within a taxonomy, different averaging operators may be investigated.
+\paragraph{Ensuring the coherence of value importance} As for the aggregation function $\mathbf{A}$ that ensures the coherence of value importance within a taxonomy, different averaging operators may be explored.
 In this paper, we propose a simple average:

-As argued above, we assume the importance measure of some of the nodes to either be provided manually or learned from ongoing behaviour.
-A propagation mechanism may then be implemented to calculate the importance of nodes that still need to be manually provided or learned.
-Different propagation mechanisms may be investigated to check the coherence of existing importance measures as they propagate those measures to other nodes while ensuring the overall coherence of value importance within the taxonomy (following Definition~\ref{def:coherence}).
+As argued above, we assume the importance measure of some nodes to be either provided manually by stakeholders or learned from ongoing behaviour.
+A propagation mechanism may then be implemented to calculate the importance of nodes that have not been provided nor learnt.
+Different propagation mechanisms can be explored to verify the coherence of existing importance measures as they propagate these measures to other nodes, while ensuring the overall coherence of value importance within the taxonomy (following Definition~\ref{def:coherence}).
 One sample propagation mechanism is presented in Algorithm~\ref{alg:propagation}.

-The algorithm starts with the \textsc{Propagate} function (line~\ref{ln:main}), by obtaining all root nodes and then commencing the propagation process with each of these nodes.
-This is achieved by calling the \textsc{Propagate2} function (lines \ref{ln:roots} and~\ref{ln:propagateRoots}).
+The algorithm begins with the \textsc{Propagate} function (line~\ref{ln:main}), where it obtains all root nodes (line~\ref{ln:roots}) and then initiates the propagation process for each of these nodes (line~\ref{ln:propagateRoots}).
+This is achieved by calling the \textsc{Propagate2} function.
 This function is recursive.
 After it propagates importance measures with respect to a given node, it moves on to continue the propagation with respect to the children nodes (lines \ref{ln:recursive1} and~\ref{ln:recursive2}).
 When propagating for a given node, either we attempt to propagate the importance measure down to its children nodes if the node already has an importance measure assigned to it (case of lines~\ref{ln:case1Start}--\ref{ln:recursive1}), or we attempt to propagate the importance measures of the children up if the node does not have an importance measure assigned to it (case of lines~\ref{ln:case2Start}--\ref{ln:recursive2}).